 There’s even a gender bias in thermal comfort, a study has found.
 Most office buildings set temperatures based on a decades-old formula that uses the metabolic rates of men to calculate the ideal room temperature… but this doesn’t really work for women.
 Women, on average, prefer room temperatures several degrees warmer than men.
-This not only means women are colder but also lowers their ability to perform certain tasks in the office at a temperature that’s more comfortable for men (the opposite can also be true).
+Because women perceive the cold more harshly than men, this lowers their ability to perform certain tasks in the office.

 Study author Agne Kajackaite worked with over 500 German college students, placing them in a room and taking tests at different temperatures, ranging from 16ºC (61 Fahrenheit) to 32ºC (92 Fahrenheit).
 The researchers found a difference in performance between men and women depending on the temperature.

 Previous studies showed women preferred rooms at 25ºC (77 Fahrenheit), while men are more comfortable at (21.6ºC).
-Women are usually colder than men at the same temperature because of the physiology.
+Women usually feel colder than men at the same temperature because of their physiology.
 Nevertheless, before Kajackaite’s work, the consequences of being colder weren’t much clear.
 The warmer the room, the better the women performed.

 “As the temp went up, women did better on math and verbal tasks, and men did worse.
 And the increase for women in math and verbal tasks was much larger and more pronounced than the decrease in performance of men,” Tom Chang, co-author, said in a statement.